President Karol Nawrocki vetoes the cryptocurrency Market Act. Protecting freedom or risk to investors?

 spokesman for President Rafał Leśkiewicz in a detailed entry on the platform X explained three main reasons for the decision:

-- High supervisory fees: These were to prevent the development of small businesses and start-ups, favoring large foreign corporations and banks.
+3. High supervisory fees: These were to prevent small companies and start-ups from developing, favoring large foreign companies corporations And banks.
 This, according to the NRP, would kill competition and innovation.

 Political and Industry Reactions